Dan Curran

+Dan Curran (born October 28, 1976) is an American former football fullback.
+He is the head football coach for the College of the Holy Cross.
+Curran was previously head coach of the Merrimack football program.

+Curran came to Merrimack after playing eight years of professional football.

-He was hired as Merrimack head coach in February 2013.
+He was hired as Merrimack head coach in February 2013, and was hired at Holy Cross in December 2023.

 Early years

 Curran was named Boston Globe Player of the Year.
 He also earned All American status in USA Today and was named the 6th best player in New England by Super Prep Magazine.
 He led Chelmsford High School to a Super Bowl victory over Brookline High School.

 College career

 Curran attended the University of New Hampshire and played for Head Coach Sean McDonnell and Offensive Coordinator Chip Kelly earning Atlantic 10 honors his Senior year after rushing for 1,059 yards and scoring 16 touchdowns.